EE462/ee462.github.io/index.md

 # Hello World of EE462

-# This is your proof of submission to lab 8
+This is your proof of submission to lab 8

-## Add your contributions to this page:
+## Add your contributions below:
+gtorres